 Chargers / Charger Plates – Large, decorative plates that are placed underneath a dinner plate.
 They add colour, depth, and/or dimension to place settings.
 As they are decorative only, they come in a variety of materials ranging from glass to plastic.

-Civil Ceremony – A civil ceremony is a legally binding marriage ceremony without any religious context, performed by a registrar.
+Civil Ceremony – A civil ceremony is a legally binding marriage ceremony without any religious context, performed by a Registrar (applies to England & Wales).

 Celebrant – An officiant who will lead your ceremony but isn’t allowed to perform a legal ceremony.